stuiterveer/afvaller/src/Providers/README.md

 **Only required if the provider has the `calendar` capability.**
 ### Arguments
 The app will call this function with the following arguments in the following order:
 - **Postal code**: This is a string, which can be passed with or without spaces, and with or without capital letters.
-It's upp to the provider to parse this correctly if needed by the waste processor.
+It's up to the provider to parse this correctly if needed by the waste processor.
 - **House number**: This is a string, and contains the house number *without* any extension.
 - **Extension**: This is a string, and contains the extension for the house number if applicable.
 If this is not provided, then it will be `None`.
 - **Year**: This is a string, and specifies for which year the calendar is requested.
 Only the data for that specified year should be returned, other data should be filtered out.